intel/tinycrypt/README.md

 ### Jenkins job based on pipeline

-As per the advantage of Infrastructure as code, most of the configuration is defined in the (Jenkinsfile).
+As per the advantage of Infrastructure as code, most of the configuration is defined in the [Jenkinsfile](Jenkinsfile).
 The only steps to be taken in Jenkins are:
 - Create a Job, of kind **Pipeline** or **Multibranch pipeline**.
 The main difference is that multi-branch pipeline will allow to conveniently analyze different branches of your code, whereas pipeline is for 1 branch only